What is Predictive Analytics?

 • An IT manager to implement the proper analytics infrastructure.

-• A data scientist to build, refine and deploy the models (although AutoML tools now allow data analysts to do this).
+• A data scientist to build, refine and deploy the models (AutoML tools now allow data analysts to do this).

 3. Collect and integrate your data.
 Now you’re ready to gather the data you need and prepare your dataset.
 Bring in data representing every factor you can think of to provide a complete view of the situation and make your model more accurate.
 You’ll probably be bringing in both highly-organized and formatted structured data such as sales history and demographic information, and unstructured data such as social media content, customer service notes, and web logs.
 Prepping data requires you to do the following: